 Try Azure VM Management Software for Free

 ParkMyCloud´s Azure VM management software ensures that organizations only pay for the compute power they use.
-Our lightweight, yet versatile SaaS application makes it possible to stop every non-production VM by default and snooze the schedule to start the VMs whenever they are required.
-This feature of our software for managing VMs on Azure helps organizations reduce cloud compute costs to the minimum possible.
+Our lightweight, yet versatile SaaS application makes it possible to stop every non-production VM by default and override the schedule to start the VMs whenever they are required.
+It also makes rightsizing as simple as the click of a button – or less, if automated policies are in place.
+These features of our software for managing VMs on Azure helps organizations reduce cloud compute costs to the minimum possible.

 While parked, the VMs are inaccessible.
 This enhances data security and prevents unauthorized access.
 It also eliminates the necessity for the parked VMs to be monitored by network security personnel or for unnecessary virus scans.
 These benefits were among the reasons why one of our satisfied clients commented: “There is literally no reason not to use ParkMyCloud”, and now we invite you to try our Azure VM management software for free.